 During 2013-14, nearly half of all Arizona eighth graders not only took the EXPLORE, but participated in meaningful activities with their families to understand and use their EXPLORE results to prepare a pre-high school Education and Career Action Plan (ECAP).
 Additionally, participating school administrators and staff received professional development on use of the EXPLORE data to modify curricula and teaching strategies to improve student achievement and school performance.

 The State GEAR UP grant awarded to NAU last year makes the EXPLORE Program in Arizona possible for the next several years.
-With the new grant, EXPLORE assessment results are used both to benefit students and families, as well as, assist schools in preparing more eighth graders to begin their high school careers on track, academically,. to succeed in college or career upon graduation.
+With the new grant, EXPLORE assessment results are used to benefit students and families, as well as to assist schools in preparing more eighth graders to begin their high school careers academically on-track, ready to succeed in college or career upon graduation.

 Frequently Asked Questions